Annerez/Annerez/README.md

 <h2> Anime </h2>
 I don't watch much anime and very picky when choosing a show to watch lol. anyways these are some of my favourites. <br />
-Cowboy Bebop, Serial Experiment Lain, Full MetalAlchemist, Azumanga Daioh, Nichijou, Bocchi the rock, etc.
+Cowboy Bebop, Serial Experiment Lain, Full MetalAlchemist, Azumanga Daioh, Nichijou, Perfect Blue, etc.

 <h2> Music </h2>
 I discover new song everyday and have listened to thousand of songs. <br />